frequently asked questions

 Are community members allowed to use the aquatic center during school hours?

-Yes, the community will have access to the instructional pool during school hours for programming, such as learn-to-swim, senior movement, water therapy, etc. Over time, we hope to be able to provide community access to the competition pool during the school day when students are not using it.
+Yes, the community has access to both the instructional and the competition pools during school hours for programming, such as learn-to-swim, senior movement, water therapy, etc.ย ย

 Who manages the aquatic center and the schedule?

-There will be a dedicated, on-site manager overseeing the aquatic facility.ย The programming schedule will be managed by an operating committee comprised of school district and Sonoma Splash representatives.ย
+Sonoma Splash has a dedicated, on-site Aquatics Manager overseeing the aquatic facility.ย The programming schedule will be managed by an operating committee comprised of school district and Sonoma Splash representatives.ย

 How is Sonoma Splash contributing to the project?